So Your Jaw Hurts… What’s Really Going On?

 Your doctor may also recommend surgery.
 While your doctor’s opinion on surgery is important, many professionals recommend exploring other options and getting a second opinion before committing to surgery, as there is very little information on the success of TMJ surgeries.

-In the Quick Relief guide below, we discuss some of the alternative treatments you can do at home that don’t involve medication.
-While they do not replace seeking professional advice, these techniques are free, zero-risk, and can help people suffering both temporary and chronic jaw pain.
+At JawPainHQ.com, we discuss some of the alternative treatments you can do at home that don’t involve medication.
+While they do not replace seeking professional advice based on your individual situation, these techniques are free, zero-risk, and can help people suffering both temporary and chronic jaw pain.